irudra/session/README.md

 Repository for session

 Requirements:

 Java 8

 Maven setup in machine

 Build infra structure services:

 Eureka server:

 navigate to session/hystrix/
 run below command in command prompt:

 mvn clean install

-run "mnv spring-boot:run" command in each of the folder in the same order:
+run "mvn spring-boot:run" command in each of the folder in the same order:

-1: ureka server : eureka-server
+1: Eureka server : eureka-server
 2: Turbine servier : turbine
 3: Hystrix Dashboard to track hystrix command: hystrix-dashboard
 4: Hystrix Example to check : hystrix-example

 Build user services:

 navigate to session/apps/
 run below command:

 mvn clean install

-Run "mnv spring-boot:run"  command in the same order in each package:
+Run "mnv spring-boot:run"  command in the same order at each package:
 1: Service with endpoint to get events and customer : customer-service
 2: Service with facade like implementation to get data from different services: customer-client-service